 Dubai's DEWA says increases IPO size to 17%, could raise as much as $5.7 bln

-DUBAI, March 30 (Reuters) - Dubai Electricity and Water Authority (DEWA) has increased its initial public offering (IPO) size to 17% from 6.5%, the company said on Tuesday, meaning it could raise as much as $5.7 billion.
+DUBAI, March 30 (Reuters) - Dubai Electricity and Water Authority (DEWA) more than doubled the size of its initial public offering (IPO) on Tuesday, meaning it could raise as much as $5.7 billion in the region’s biggest IPO since Saudi Aramco’s record share sale.

-This could mark DEWA's public share-sale as potentially the biggest for the region since Saudi Aramco's 2222.SE record $29.4 billion in 2019.
+The state utility firm said it got approval from the stock market regulator to increase the size of its deal from a float of 6.5% to 17%, equivalent to 8.5 billion shares.

 ((Hadeel.AlSayegh@thomsonreuters.com; +971566883310;))